 Associate Adjunct Professor

-Dr. Bischoff-Grethe is an assistant professor in the department of Psychiatry.
+Dr. Bischoff-Grethe is an Associate Adjunct Professor in the department of Psychiatry.
 She received her Ph.D. in Computer Science with a focus upon Computational Neurobiology from the University of Southern California.
 She is particularly interested in the brain's response to reward and punishment and how it relates to cognitive processing.
 Her research focuses upon brain function in adolescents and adults with eating disorders using functional MRI, DTI, and other morphometric methods.

 Miki received her Bachelor of Science degree in Psychology from University of California, San Diego.
 Combining her interests in cognitive neuropsychology with her experience in computer science, she is currently working as a research associate for the neuroimaging studies conducted at the UCSD Eating Disorders Treatment and Research Center.
 As a member of the research team, she assists in fMRI data analysis that examines the neurobiology of eating disorders.
 She is particularly interested in effects of long-term illness on brain functions and has previously worked for neuroimaging studies in HIV, substance abuse, and child development.